Disclosure Document Update Season

 Increasing importance of a current Disclosure Document

-Under the Code, the ACCC has significant audit and investigative powers and can issue infringement notices which have recently increased to $11,100 for a corporation.
-Further, as from 1 July 2020 pecuniary penalties of up to $66,600 per non compliance can be ordered by the Federal Court for non-compliance with the Code.
+Under the Code, the ACCC has significant audit and investigative powers and can issue infringement notices currently to $11,100 for a corporation.
+Further, pecuniary penalties of up to $66,600 (which are expected to increase to $133,200) per non-compliance can be ordered by the Federal Court for non-compliance with the Code.

-Provisions of the Code which attract a penalty for non-compliance include the obligations of franchisors to:
+Provisions of the Code which attract a penalty for non-compliance include the obligations on franchisors to:

 - create a compliant Disclosure Document (clause 8(1));